St. Charles Custody Laws

 Children in a divorce need protection

-Peskind Law Firm strongly urges our clients to resolve parenting issues in mediation and use the court as a last resort.
+Peskind Law Firm strongly urges our clients to resolve parenting issues by agreement or in mediation rather than by an expensive and painful court proceeding.
 But if you are forced to go to court, we will be by your side aggressively helping you protect your children’s interests.
-Our family lawyers possess the legal skills necessary to undertake such difficult cases.
-Parents throughout Kane County, DuPage County and other counties have trusted us to achieve successful outcomes in their disputes.
-For clients in Geneva, St. Charles, Naperville, Wheaton, and surrounding cities, Peskind Law Firm resolves to quickly return normalcy to families facing turbulent times.
-We develop a roadmap for the case based on the client’s objectives then tenaciously pursue those goals.
+Our family lawyers possess the legal skills to undertake such difficult cases.
+Parents throughout Kane County, DuPage County and other counties have trusted us to achieve successful outcomes in disputes involving their children.
+We help families successfully return to normalcy as soon as possible.

 Parental responsibility cases require careful preparation